Pros and Cons

 Can't choose your delivery day

-With supermarkets packed with frozen meals, including healthful and low-calorie options, we were curious to see whether BistroMD brought something unique to the table.
-We tried 10 meals—a week's worth of single-serving lunches and dinners.
+With supermarkets packed with frozen meals, including healthful and low-calorie options, we were curious to review BistroMD and see if it brought something unique to the table.
+We tried 10 meals, which includes a week's worth of single-serving lunches and dinners.
 Read on to learn about our experience with this meal delivery service.

 How It Works: Weekly Delivery of Frozen Meals